 The Most Common Lawn Care Mistakes Beginners Make

-Avoid These Mistakes and You’ll Be Ahead of Most Homeowners
+Avoid These and You’ll Be Ahead of Most Homeowners

 If you’re new to lawn care, here’s some good news: